-(recovery and regrowth) after mechanical damage has occurred.
+Agrometeorological disasters result from the interaction of a meteorological factor, or a combination of meteorological factors, with an agricultural system.
+The extent of the damage depends as much on the characteristics of the agricultural system as on the physical event that causes it.
+There are still few models that can handle processes (recovery and regrowth) after mechanical damage has occurred.
 A good early example is given by Moore and Osgood (1987) in their studies on yield forecasting after cyclones.
 Cyclones break a large proportion of the stalks in sugar cane fields.
-The model estimates the rate of recovery of the damaged plants in view of their age at the time of the cyclone, the extent of the damage, and the classical agrometeorological parameters.
-The mechanical damage has, however, to be estimated separately, and constitutes one of the inputs in Moore and Osgood's approach.
+The model estimates the rate of recovery of the damaged plants in view of their age at the time of the cyclone, the extent of the damage and the classical agrometeorological parameters.
+The mechanical damage has to be estimated separately, however, and it constitutes one of the inputs in Moore and Osgood's approach.

-The section below presents a more systematic treatment of the factors to take into account when assessing vulnerability to, or the losses associated with extreme agrometeorological events.
+A more systematic treatment of the factors to take into account when assessing vulnerability to extreme agrometeorological events, or losses associated with these events, is presented below.

-4.5.2 Analysis of factors relevant for extreme factor impact assessments
+6.4.5.2 Analysis of factors relevant for extreme factor impact assessments

-4.5.2.A Weather factors
+6.4.5.2.1 Weather factors

-- a.
-Mechanical versus non-mechanical.
-Mechanical factors are those which directly and physically damage plants.
+- (a) Mechanical versus non-mechanical factors: Mechanical factors are those that directly and physically damage plants.
 Continuous rains and drought fall into the category of non-mechanical disasters.
-The energies involved in non-mechanical disasters are usually of the same order of magnitude as the normal factors; non-mechanical disasters are more often due to abnormal duration, distribution or simultaneous occurrence rather than to unusual intensity. - b.
-As mentioned above, the energy or intensity of the weather factors linked with disasters may be vastly different from their normal range.
+The energies involved in non-mechanical disasters are usually of the same order of magnitude as the normal factors; non-mechanical disasters are more often due to abnormal duration, distribution or simultaneous occurrence rather than to unusual intensity. - (b) Energy or intensity: as mentioned above, the energy or intensity of the weather factors linked with disasters may be vastly different from their normal range.
 High intensity is mostly linked with relatively short durations (hours or days).
-The wind speeds which accompany tornadoes/hurricanes are about one order of magnitude greater than the average.
-In addition, the kinetic energy (and destructive power) of winds vary with the square of wind velocity.
-Similar considerations apply to the size of hailstones and frost intensity. - c.
-Presence/absence characterizes factors such as hail, which occur with very low absolute frequencies; - d.
-Cumulative/non cumulative effects.
-Trees uprooted by violent wind gusts are unlikely to suffer further damage from the same factor.
-However, heavy rains typically have a cumulative effect on soil erosion, where both the duration and the intensity play an important part (WMO 1983).
-A practical consequence is that for rainfall damage assessment a number of data is required, while for wind a single value (maximum wind speed) is usually sufficient. - e.
-Timing and succession of events: some extreme events build up gradually, quite independently of their intensity, as is the case with droughts or water logging.
-In many instances, it is not possible to assign a precise point in time for the beginning (or the end) of the extreme agrometeorological event.
+The wind speeds that accompany tornadoes and hurricanes are about one order of magnitude greater than the average.
+In addition, the kinetic energy (and destructive power) of winds varies with the square of wind velocity.
+Similar considerations apply to the size of hailstones and frost intensity. - (c) Presence/absence: this characterizes factors, such as hail, that occur with very low absolute frequencies. - (d) Cumulative/non-cumulative effects: Trees uprooted by violent wind gusts are unlikely to suffer further damage from the same factor.
+Heavy rains, however, typically have a cumulative effect on soil erosion, and both the duration and the intensity play an important part (WMO, 1983).
+A practical consequence is that for rainfall damage assessment, a number of different types of data are required, while for wind a single value (maximum wind speed) is usually sufficient. - (e) Timing and succession of events: some extreme events build up gradually, quite independently of their intensity, as is the case with droughts or waterlogging.
+In many instances, it is not possible to assign a precise point in time for the beginning (or the end) of an extreme agrometeorological event.
 This is the main justification behind monitoring and warning systems.
-The rate of change also plays an important role for such factors as temperatures.
+The rate of change also plays an important role for factors such as temperatures.
 Organisms can adapt more easily to slow changes.

-4.5.2.B Crop factors
+6.4.5.2.2 Crop factors